FaunaDB Serverless Scheduling: Cooperative Scheduling with QoS

 Security through isolation and access control

-Role based security in FaunaDB is achieved through secrets that correspond to access keys which authenticate the user as having particular permissions.
-Upon creation only the hash of the key is stored in the disk and the responsibility of storing the key is delegated to the user.
+Attribute-based security in FaunaDB is achieved through secrets that correspond to access keys which authenticate the user as having particular permissions.
+Upon creation, only the hash of the key is stored in the disk and the responsibility of storing the key is delegated to the user.